Getty Images/iStockphoto

 How to use PuTTY for SSH key-based authentication

-This tutorial on the open source PuTTY SSH client covers how to install it, its basic use, and step-by-step instructions for configuring key-based authentication.
+This tutorial on the open source PuTTY SSH client covers how to install it, its basic use and step-by-step instructions for configuring key-based authentication.

 Running multiple OSes is a common reality in today's business environments.
 Take workstations and servers, for example.
-A Windows workstation may need to connect to Linux servers, IoT systems and network devices.
+A Windows workstation might need to connect to Linux servers, IoT systems and network devices.
 The challenge faced, however, is connecting these environments securely and keeping data protected.

 PuTTY is one tool that can help with this.